towns and cities

 walled or substantially walled cities

-c) Other French mediaeval cities with substantial and impressive
+c) Other French medieval cities with substantial and impressive

 sections of the old city walls still intact.